Detox for glowing skin

 Exfoliating is recommended 2-3 times a week.

 To make your skin glowy you need to avoid sunlight or any source of UV lights at all costs.
 No kind of detox meal or juices will help if you spend hours sun-bathing.

 To sum up

 When a person smokes, sleeps little, drinks alcohol, does not drink enough water, is sick, takes medication, lives in an aggressive environment (read, a metropolis), lives in stress, does not eat well, and so on, toxins are formed more actively.

-By considering all the aforementioned tips and having consistency and dedication to avoid all the harmful substances you will be on the right track of fast and successful detox which will make your skin come back to life and glow.
+By considering all the aforementioned tips and having consistency and dedication to avoid all the harmful substances you will be on the right track to fast and successful detox which will make your skin come back to life and glow.